HesitantlyHuman/bramble/README.md

 ## UI
 If you install `bramble` with the `ui` extras, `bramble` provides access to a simple Streamlit UI which you can use to view the logs.
-If you have installed `bramble` with the `ui` extras, simply use the command `bramble-ui` to run the UI.
+Simply use the command `bramble-ui` to run the UI.
 Currently, you can choose to point the UI at either a file-based or redis backend.

 ```